Risks of Hiring Super Cheap Movers

 Hidden Costs

 Of course, this all depends on the type of move.
-In general, good local movers will charge a flat hourly rate instead of by weight or load.
+In general, good local movers will charge an hourly rate instead of by weight or load.
 So one or two extra boxes shouldn’t be an issue.
 However, you shouldn’t assume.
 Always ask the movers how they charge and make sure it’s in writing when you get the quote.
-You should also make sure to ask about any fees such as:
+You should also make sure to ask about any fees, such as:

 • Long-carry